-Aim Outcome To improve the attendance of disadvantaged students to be in line with non-disadvantaged students nationally Data from FFT shows that FSM6 attendance is in line with national data for similar groups, but still low compared to non-disadvantaged peers Case studies show positive impact of attendance strategy on specific students, but this is not consistent Positive impact of short-term reward scheme (eligibility to enter a raffle, based on each full week's attendance).
+Aim Outcome To improve the attendance of disadvantaged students to be in line with non-disadvantaged students nationally Clarity of PP attendance strategy: 'listen, understand, empathise and support- but do not tolerate' Increased capacity in pastoral support through PP Champion and Pastoral Managers to support attendance.
+CPD for PP Champion and Pastoral Managers Data from FFT shows that FSM6 attendance is positive compared to national data Case studies show positive impact of attendance strategy on specific students, with significant gains and engagement in school Positive impact of short-term reward scheme (eligibility to enter a raffle, based on each full week's attendance).
 Success based on mentoring by staff, as much as incentive of raffle.
-Does not discriminate as tickets awarded on a weekly basis, allowing for discretion of unavoidable absence.
-Attendance remains a significant barrier to achievement and therefore remains a priority for the Pupil Premium strategy.
-To raise the attainment of disadvantaged students so that they achieve well P8 for disadvantaged students was -0.79 (P8 for all was -0.19), with English P8 -0.71 (all -0.30), Maths P8 -0.94 (all -0.42), Ebacc P8 -0.68 (all 0.00), Open P8 -0.16 (all -0.85).
-Intervention informed by baseline assessments.
-Quality of baseline testing improved, with further improvements planned for 2024-2025.
-Key priorities for teaching and learning shared: high expectations; making students think; asking questions.
+Does not discriminate as tickets awarded on a weekly basis, allowing for discretion of absence unavoidable.
+Significant improvement in cohort's attendance during reward Period.
+Reduction in the proportion of PP students who are persistently absent, with reduction each half term.
+However, this is still a priority.
+Attendance remains a barrier to achievement and is therefore remains a priority for the Pupil Premium strategy.
+To raise the attainment of disadvantaged students so that they achieve well P8 for disadvantaged students was -0.51 (P8 for all was -0.08), with English P8 -0.4, Maths P8 -0.59, Ebacc P8 -0.44, Open P8 -0.71.
+CAT4 shows improved attainment for KS3 students compared to previous years- positive impact of recovery curriculum Intervention designed around baseline assessments Key priorities for teaching and learning shared: high expectations; making students think; asking questions.
 Monitoring focused on the effective teaching and learning strategies that will lead to progress.
 Monitoring of implementation shows strategies are in place within and across subjects.
 Lessons designed with activities to promote thinking.
 Teachers use questioning to check for understanding at class and individual level.
 Where most effective, this is targeted and probing, clarifying misconceptions.
-School-Led Tuition: delivered in school, face to face- much more positive levels of engagement and better communication between subject teachers and intervention teachers.
+Pupil Premium Champion intervention (mentoring; being an advocate for students with staff; identifying and addressing barriers) leading to improved engagement and achievement National Tutoring Programme: used for small number of students in Year 11.
+Continuing issues with consistency of tuition (reliability and quality) so variable impact on progress.
+School-Led Tuition: delivered in school, face to face- much more positive levels of engagement.
 Impact on some individuals significant.
-Student Voice/ Work Sampling: students were able to explain some vocabulary around topics.
-Tier 3 practice is stronger than Tier 2.
-HoDs able to track progression through books; curriculum intent being followed, with departmental plans for development.
-To improve students' literacy and numeracy skills so that they can achieve well across the curriculum The curriculum has been developed to identify reading opportunities and key vocabulary in LTP.
-Reciprocal reading training delivered, but not embedded in practice.
-Simplified steps of before, during and after reading.
-Need to develop specialist phonics knowledge.
-Literacy: 1:1 Catch Up Reading with LMB, following reciprocal reading methodology.
-School-Led Tutoring with RMB.
-Standardised score data shows some gains for students included in the intervention.
-However, these are not big enough gains or quick enough gains.
-The intervention needs to be more closely matched to need: phonics, fluency and comprehension.
-Phonics and fluency being developed for 2024-2025.
-Numeracy: Revised strategy based on principles of small group preteaching (vocabulary, underpinning knowledge); positive impact seen in staff and student voice.
-Baseline testing for numeracy now in place.
-To improve the engagement of Suspensions still a concern for disadvantaged students; Refocus room's purpose changed, with emphasis on intervention programmes to address behaviour.
-Wellspring's review very positive about Refocus.
+Student voice/ Work Sampling: students were able to explain some vocabulary around topics.
+Use of tier 2 and 3.
+Some inconsistency.
+Some clear understanding of key terms related to recent topics.
+HoDs able to track progression through books; curriculum intent being followed.
+To improve students' literacy and numeracy skills so that they can The curriculum has been developed to identify reading opportunities and key vocabulary in LTP.